skeeto/w64devkit/README.md

-# Portable C and C++ Development Kit for x64 Windows
+# Portable C, C++, and Fortran Development Kit for x64 and x86 Windows

 [w64devkit][] is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x64